offconvex/offconvex.github.io/_posts/2016-01-21-non-convex-workshop.md

 visible:    false
 ---

-While convex analysis has received much attention by the machine learning community, theoretical analysis of non-convex optimization  is still nascent.
+While convex analysis has received much attention from the machine learning community, theoretical analysis of non-convex optimization  is still nascent.
 This blog as well as the recent [NIPS 2015 workshop on non-convex optimization](https://sites.google.com/site/nips2015nonconvexoptimization/home) aim to  accelerate research in this area.
 Along with [Kamalika Chaudhuri](http://cseweb.ucsd.edu/~kamalika/),  [Percy Liang](http://cs.stanford.edu/~pliang/),  [Niranjan U Naresh](http://www.ics.uci.edu/~numanare/), and [Sewoong Oh](http://web.engr.illinois.edu/~swoh/), [I](http://newport.eecs.uci.edu/anandkumar/) was one of the organizers of this  NIPS workshop.

 The workshop started with [my talk](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxuaXBzMjAxNW5vbmNvbnZleG9wdGltaXphdGlvbnxneDo0OGYxMDE2ZjFhNjlkNGRi) on recent progress and challenges.
 Many interesting machine learning tasks are non-convex, e.g. maximum likelihood estimation of  latent variable models or training  multi-layer neural networks.
 As the input dimension grows, the  number of [critical points](https://en.wikipedia.org/wiki/Critical_point_(mathematics)) can grow exponentially, making an analysis difficult.
 In contrast, convex optimization has a unique critical point corresponding to the globally optimal solution.